dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

   ![register new Tracked Entity Instance](resources/images/capture_app/register_tei.png)

-4. Fill in the desired (and possibly manditory) attributes and enrollment details.
+4. Fill in the desired (and possibly mandatory) attributes and enrollment details.

 5. Click **Create Tracked Entity Instance and Link**.